CyriacduChatenet/Epitech-IAChabot/README.md

 * [Inspiration](#inspiration)

 ## General info
-This is a school project which aim was to create an innovative chatbot to help people to grow a better business.
-We had to to it in pairs.
+This is a school project which aim was to create an innovative chatbot capable of using Natural Langage Processing (NLP) to retreive answers in a string-typed database.
+The database was scraped using Langchain.
-<br>We chose to focus on e-commerce businesses.
-Lil Bot the chatbot allows the user to submit information about the item that he wants to buy.
-Then, Lil Bot gives back the perfect article corresponding to the criteria.
-By this mean, people tend to buy more articles and faster, which increase the sales of the e-shop.
+<br>We chose to focus on the sport topic, precisely, football.
+Footix the chatbot allows the user to ask information about anything related to football.
+Then, it gives back the corresponding answer, using NLP, within 10 seconds!
-<br><br>We had 42 days to implement the project.
+<br><br>We had 14 days to implement the project.
+We made it in 5.
-<br><br>Here, you can find the source code of a demonstration use of Lil Bot in a clothes e-shop, but the algorithm can be adapted to any kind of shop.
+<br><br>Here, you can find the source code of Footix, the football chatbot, but the algorithm could be adapted to any kind of subject.
+We also added a scraping script we coded to be able to retreive the european championship scores : `scraping.py`

 ## Screenshots